Nexys-Consulting/RightQlikSense/README.md

-# What is diferent from original
+# Correction from github.com/sssimon-phoenix What is diferent from original
 Original version use wrong method for url encode.
 When directory name or QVF name include spaces it does not work.

 I replaced method "[System.Web.HttpUtility]::UrlEncode" with "[uri]::EscapeDataString".